DottoreTozzi/iSpindel-TCP-Server/INSTALL_en_Raspi.md

 http://IPOFYOURSYSTEM/iSpindle/index.php

 If the database is not configured setup.php should start automatically and database will be created.
+You need to replace the Admin/Root databaes user with pi or the user you granted root access to the databse earlier.
-You just need to enter the root access to your database installation and how you want to name your iSpindle databse (in case you want to change the defaults.
+Enter also the password you've choosen earlier for the user that has all privileges to the database Then you just need to enter  name your iSpindle databse, then name of the user and the password (in case you want to change the defaults).
 Once you hit ok, the database will be created and config files will be written accordingly to the config path.